FairwindsOps/saffire/DESIGN.md

 These are image repositories (`image` field minus tag) that are equivalent.
 They are expected to have the same image tags.
 Upon a switch being activated, Kuiper will loop through these and use the first one that is not currently utilized.

+Currently there is no plan to implement a "switch back" functionality.
+If the end-user desires a switch back, they can re-deploy their manifests with the original image.

 #### targets

 These are a list of `type` and `name` structures that target an individual pod controller.
 These are what kuiper will look at to possibly replace.
 Currently, only deployments are supported.